hyosung11/Launch-School/Courses/journal.md

 ## 202203017 목요일

-05:50 Reading "Desirable Difficultieis: When Harder Is Better for Learning" by Scott H. Young
+05:50 Reading "Desirable Difficulties: When Harder Is Better for Learning" by Scott H. Young

 "Psychologist Robert Bjork addresses this issue by calling for desirable difficulties: actions that appear to work worse in the short-term but work better in the long run.
 These include: